Sciebo-RDS/RDS-Connectors/doris-rds/README.md

 ## DORIS RDS-connector

-This connector is used in SUNET for publishing data to S3 buckets and pushing ro-crate manifest to SND:s manifest index.
+This connector is used in Sunet Drive for publishing data to a dedicated NextCloud directory and pushing RO-Crate metadata to SND/Doris.

 ### Describo profile

-The connector will only suport the dataset `name` atrribute for the first release.
+The connector will only support the dataset `name` attribute for the first release.
-This profile for describo should limit and set the name as required:
+Right now we do not use any Describo profile as the `name` attribute is available in the UI anyway, but this profile for should limit and set the name as required (untested):

 ```json
 {